ganlinghui/ganlinghui.github.io/_publications/research.md

 ## 2. Bimodal bilingualism & Language acquisition of deaf children
 **Gan, Linghui**, Angelica Llerena, Diane Lillo-Martin, Deborah Chen Pichler (in prep.)
-What does bimodal bilingual acquisition look like in deaf children with hearing parents?
-An investigation of vocabulary development. *BUCLD 50 proceedings*. 📝
+What does bimodal bilingual vocabulary acquisition look like in deaf children with hearing parents?. *BUCLD 50 proceedings*. 📝

 **Gan, Linghui**, Angelica Llerena, & Diane Lillo-Martin (2025). *What does bimodal bilingual acquisition look like in deaf children with hearing parents?* [conference presentation (stage)].
 Boston University Conference on Language Development (BUCLD) 50.
 Boston, USA. 👩🏻‍🏫